-Tony has been active in Albury Wodonga's business community for over 20 years as well as having international and national experience in leadership, marketing and strategic development.
-He has participated at Board level on a number of institutions and has a great interest in the economic development of the Albury Wodonga region.
+Tony was active in Albury Wodonga's business community for over 20 years as well as having international and national experience in leadership, marketing and strategic development.
+He participated at Board level on a number of institutions and had a great interest in the economic development of the Albury Wodonga region.

-Tony was CEO of The Border Morning Mail Pty Ltd from 1996 to 2007 and holds a Degree in Commerce from the University of NSW.
+Tony was CEO of The Border Morning Mail Pty Ltd from 1996 to 2007 and held a Degree in Commerce from the University of NSW.

-Member of the Risk Committee and the Remuneration and Succession Committee.
+Tony Whiting was a member of the Risk Committee and the Remuneration and Succession Committee.